Automatic Intermodal Loading Unit Identification using Computer Vision: A Scoping Review: Results and Discussion

-For \ac{dl}-based methods, refining network architectures to increase the receptive field so that the model can \textit{see} more of the scene in a single pass.
-It is important for detecting containers appears to be small due to perspective \cite{liu2025lightweight}.
-Another future work suggestion is incorporating attention mechanisms to boost recognition accuracy \cite{feng2020port}.
-The development of unified, end-to-end models is suggested to streamline processing pipelines \cite{gulsoylu2025trudi, xu2024data, lin2024research, li2019automatic}.
+For \ac{dl}-based methods, refining network architectures to increase the receptive field so that the model can \textit{see} more of the scene, especially smaller objects in a single pass \cite{liu2025lightweight}.
+Another future work suggestion is incorporating attention mechanisms to boost recognition accuracy \cite{feng2020port} or optimising the tokenisation process of vision transformer-based architectures as there are always the same amount of characters expected for ISO6346-compliant ID codes.
+For better applicability, the development of unified, end-to-end models is suggested to streamline processing pipelines \cite{gulsoylu2025trudi, xu2024data, lin2024research, li2019automatic}.
+While \ac{dl} models achieve high accuracy, their computational demands often limit deployment on edge devices like drones.
+Future work should focus on model compression, quantisation, or neural architecture search to enable real-time \ac{ilu} identification in resource constrained environments.

 The contextless nature of ISO6346 codes makes scene-text spotting task harder as there are no natural language cues \cite{fang2021read}.
 Therefore, directly applying current scene-text recognition models that rely on semantic context, is not the most suitable approach, as they usually use a language model or at least a decoder module pretrained on natural language to correct the initial recognition result \cite{zhang2025linguistics, li2023trocr}.
 However, incorporating complex language models increases model complexity, while not yielding any benefits for contextless recognition tasks \cite{fang2021read}.
 Researching on the contextless scene-text recognition models is an opportunity which may result in novel and more efficient methodologies.
 These new methods can also be useful for similar applications including \ac{uic}-wagon codes, or registration plates.